My dear law students,

-The first is a beautiful little essay by Abraham Flexner titled ‘The usefulness of useless knowledge’.
-It makes the case that allowing scholars and students to pursue useless intellectual enquiries not only encourages academic freedom but also leads to major advances in science and technology.
+The first is a beautiful little essay by Abraham Flexner titled ‘The usefulness of useless knowledge.
+It makes the case that allowing scholars and students to pursue useless intellectual inquiries not only encourages academic freedom but also leads to major advances in science and technology.

-There is another deeper lesson to be learnt from this piece: let’s avoid a transactional view of education that measures the value of education in terms only of a return on investment.
-Unfortunately, this view is pervasive among a number of students and parents.
+There is another deeper lesson to be learned from this piece: let’s avoid a transactional view of education that measures the value of education in terms only of a return on investment.
+Unfortunately, this view is pervasive among several students and parents.